DaveSkender/Stock.Indicators/docs/_indicators/Pivots.md

 # {{ page.title }}

-Pivots is an extended customizable version of [Williams Fractal]({{site.baseurl}}/indicators/Fractal/#content) that includes identification of Higher High, Lower Low, Higher Low, and Lower Low trends between pivots in a lookback window.
+Pivots is an extended customizable version of <a href="{{site.baseurl}}/indicators/Fractal/#content" rel="nofollow">Williams Fractal</a> that includes identification of Higher High, Lower Low, Higher Low, and Lower Low trends between pivots in a lookback window.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/436 "Community discussion about this indicator")

 ![image]({{site.baseurl}}{{page.image}})